“Our goal is to produce two billion doses of vaccine and distribute them globally and fairly by the end of 2021.”

 Public concerns around the speed of vaccine development, new vaccine platforms, and different safety and efficacy profiles are completely understandable if they aren’t well explained.
 It is the responsibility of the entire scientific and public health community to engage in conversations about issues that impact vaccine confidence now: when you’re ready to give people the vaccine is not the time to start!

-This article is based on a telephone interview and has been edited for conciseness and clarity.
+This article has been edited for conciseness and clarity.